πΉπΏTanzania Political Stability: 26.3/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Tanzania is located on the eastern coast of Africa, covering 947,403 square kilometers, making it the 13th largest country in Africa.
 It features a diverse landscape that includes mountains, forests, and three of Africa's Great Lakes: Victoria, Tanganyika, and Nyasa.
-The climate varies significantly, with cooler temperatures in the highlands and a hot, humid coastal region.
-The country experiences two major rainfall patterns, impacting agriculture and biodiversity.
+The country has a long Indian Ocean coastline and is home to Mount Kilimanjaro, Africa's highest peak, as well as the second highest waterfall, Kalambo Falls.

 Governance Indicators